Squiblydoo/Chromagnon/README.md

 ## Tests
 Following cases have been tested with success
+From main fork:
 * Chromagnon on FreeBSD 9.0 amd64 parsing file from Windows 7 64bits (Chrome 20)
 * Chromagnon on FreeBSD 9.0 amd64 parsing file from Linux Mint 12 amd64 (Chrome 18)
 * Chromagnon on FreeBSD 9.0 amd64 parsing file from FreeBSD 9.0 amd64 (Chrome 15)
 * Chromagnon on Arch Linux x86_64 parsing file from Arch Linux x86_64 (Chrome 20)

+From new testing:
+* ChromagnonHistory on Windows 10 amd64 parsing history file from Windows 10 64 bit (Chrome Build 107)

 Help is welcome to test Chromagnon on other plateforms.